-- Per-minute charges for originating or terminating calls, including charges related to originating or terminating VoIP-PSTN traffic.47 - o Revenues to the local exchange carrier for messages between a cellular customer and another station within the mobile service area. - Any other gross charges to other carriers for the origination or termination of toll or non-toll traffic. - Direct trunk transport, port charges, mileage charges and rearrangement charges that are normally treated as access charge revenues.48
+- o Revenues to the local exchange carrier for messages between a cellular customer and another station within the mobile service area. - Any other gross charges to other carriers for the origination or termination of toll or non-toll traffic. - Direct trunk transport, port charges, mileage charges and rearrangement charges that are normally treated as access charge revenues.